fayewong666999/FICGen/README.md

 cd mmdetection
 python tools/test.py configs/faster_rcnn/faster_rcnn_r50_fpn_1x_coco.py work_dirs/faster_rcnn_r50_fpn_1x_dior/latest.pth --eval bbox
 ```
+When using MMDetection for alignment evaluation, ensure that synthetic images are resized to the same resolution as their corresponding real test images.
 For other datasets such as ExDARK and RUOD, the alignment evaluation methods are similar.
 Pay attention to the correctness of the synthetic image paths.

 4.3 Trainability (downstream AP performance):